tpayne/CloudFunctions/Azure/samples/MySQLFunction/README.md

 ------
 - On Mac, the JAVA_HOME needs to be faked for the azure-functions:run to work properly - known issue?
 - The password used here is just random junk and bears no relevance to any I use
+- The unit tests work on the basis that the target system does not exist.
+Therefore if the system does exist, then the unit tests will fail.
+This is not an issue, you just need to skip the unit tests if you have created a default database system using the provided script.